Eliora59/Init-SelfInstall/README.md

 # Init-SelfInstall

 ## How to use
-This script detect OS, install ansible and launch installation of my laptop
+This script detects operating system, installs ansible and launches the installation on my laptop
 ```
 wget -O - install.overcomputing.net/init | bash
 ```